bgranados/Interview-Tests/README.md

-# Interview-Withme
+# Interview-Tests
-The "test" project is for testing API responses and status on GoRest.
+The "test" project is for testing API responses and status on [GoRest](https://gorest.co.in/).

 To run this project, pull down to your local machine.
 Install Node.
 The version used here was Node 20.
 Likely compatible with earlier Node versions, but untested.

-Run `npm install` from the root directory [Interview-Withme] of this project to install dependencies.
+Run `npm install` from the root directory [Interview-Tests] of this project to install dependencies.

 To run the tests locally and have results report back in the console, run `npm run test` from the root directory of this project.